 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This helps ensure that the work is done properly using current installation best practices.
-South Carolina law draws a difference between mechanical and general contractors for solar energy work.
+Verify that your solar installer is properly licensed.
+This help guarantee that the work is done properly using the most up-to-date installation methods.
+South Carolina differentiates between mechanical and general contractors for solar energy work.
 A licensed mechanical contractor can install or repair any solar PV system rated for between 50 and 600 volts if they have an electrical Certificate of Authorization.
-Solar thermal installers need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.
+If a company installs solar thermal systems, they need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.

-Check the Better Business Bureau (BBB), TrustPilot, Google Reviews, and other review sites to see what past customers have to say about local solar providers.
-Detailed reviews on these platforms can help you assess a provider's trustworthiness and customer service.
-Be wary of companies with few or mainly poor reviews.
+Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers about local solar companies.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with providers that have very few reviews or mostly negative ones.

-Quality solar installations should have strong workmanship and performance guarantees.
-A workmanship warranty covers any installation defects (such as poor wiring, cracks in the panels, or poor alignment), while a performance guarantee ensures a certain level of energy production.
-Strong guarantees show that a company is confident in its work.
+Top-notch solar installations should have strong workmanship and performance guarantees.
+A workmanship warranty covers installation defects, such as cracks in the panels, poor wiring, or poor alignment.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties show that a solar company believes in its work.

 Incentive Type: Property Tax Incentive